SysKitTeam/docs-spdockit/query-and-change-sharepoint-settings/queries-and-rules-screen.md

 ---
-title: Queries and Rules Screen
-description: >-
-  This article describes how to use Queries and Rules section to enforce SharePoint governance policies or create custom reports for SharePoint securable objects.
+description: This article describes how to use Queries and Rules section to enforce SharePoint governance policies or create custom reports for SharePoint securable objects.
-author: Iva Novoselic
-date: 24/5/2017
 ---

 # Queries and Rules Screen